 4. Follow your heart.
 And lungs, and muscles…

 If you spotlight your attention on your heart rate every time it feels like your heart is slamming against your chest (say, mid-burpee), you might start to really develop body awareness, says Lisa Feldman Barrett, PhD, a distinguished professor of psychology at Northeastern University who has led studies on the mind-body connection.
 Researchers think that zeroing in on bodily cues, including your breath and sensations in your muscles and joints, during vigorous exercise might make you more conscious of them when they’re less intense, she explains.

 If you need help getting started, use a heart rate monitor.
 Knowing how hard your heart is working during exercise can help you figure out if you should, for example, cut some miles off your run or add a fourth set to your strength circuit, says Falsone.
 This can get you in the habit of using your heart rate to determine whether you need to pull back or push yourself until it becomes intuitive and you can tune into what your body needs without the technological assist, she says.

-As you get better at listening to your body in real time, you can start recording how you feel after, say, your first cardio workout in weeks or several days of getting out of your desk chair and moving every hour.
-That way you can begin to not just listen to your body, but also learn from it, says Silver-Fagan.
+As you get better at listening to your body in real time, you can start recording how you feel after, say, your first cardio workout in weeks or several days of getting out of your desk chair and moving every hour, says Silver-Fagan.
 For example, perhaps you realize that when you run three days in a row, you move slower through a Vinyasa yoga session, so you commit to a restorative class on those days instead.
 Or maybe you find that you’re really sore when you spend the day after a tough workout on the couch, so you vow to start doing some type of movement on your recovery days.
-You’re not just listening anymore, you’re having a full-on conversation, says Silver-Fagan, and a productive one at that.

 Words: Caitlin Carlson